 We are not saying you should not use OTA’s for part of your bookings, but they should not exceed your direct bookings.
 Direct Bookings are your ultimate source of revenue you want to grow because that does not take a commission fee out of each booking.
 Did you know that distribution channels take anywhere from 5 to 20% out of your bookings?
 This can result in hundreds of thousands lost annually to OTA’s who are already dominating the market.

 When you drive traffic to your website for direct bookings, this gives you the opportunity to remarket to them through social media and paid ads, as well.

 TNS has over 20 years of hospitality industry experience and knowledge.
 We focus on enterprise technology and digital marketing solutions to 1400+ hospitality customers, and 200+ software customers.
-We have a proven track record of growing your website traffic and revenue for our clients, and have done this to our own listing site resortsandlodges.com.
+We have a proven track record of growing your website traffic and revenue for our customers, and have done this to our own listing site resortsandlodges.com.
 We started with 0 and now have over 7 million travelers annually visiting our site.
 If you would like help with your Digital Marketing Strategy, we would love to schedule a meeting with you.